 Sweet Potato Kale Pizza is a delicious and easy plant-based, vegetarian pizza option that makes for a fun homemade pizza night!

 I scream, you scream, we all scream for…pizza!!
-A sweet potato kale pizza to be precise!
+A kale pizza decorated with sweet potatoes, olives, mushrooms and more.

 I could eat pizza every day.

-Errrr’y day.
-And no, not those chain delivery pizzas.
-Those, I could eat every once in a while, but more often than not, they are loaded with oil.
-I like to control my toppings as much as possible, which is why, more often than not, we opt for make-your-own pizza night in this household.
+And since I like to control my toppings, more often than not, we opt for make-your-own pizza night in this household.

 Some nights consist of using a pre-made store-bought flatbread, coating it with tomato sauce, toppings and cheese, and sticking it in the oven.
 I also love doing this for breakfast pizza.